 Note: Microsoft has changed the name of Lync to Skype for Business.
 In addition to the new name, the Lync interface will change to look like Skype.
 Although it will have a new name and look, the features and functionality will remain the same.
 Most KU faculty and staff will see the change on August 28, although some may see Skype for Business sooner.
 If you have questions, contact the Customer Service Center at 864-8080.

-KU has introduced a new and powerful way to communicate with KU colleagues, KU students and other people around the world.
-Microsoft Lync is a one-stop shop for instant communication.
+Microsoft Lync provides a new and powerful way to instantly communicate with KU colleagues, KU students and other people around the world.
 With the click of a button you can open a text chat, make a voice or video call, or even start an online meeting.
 Lync makes online communication more collaborative and engaging.
 And, you can use Lync from nearly any computer or mobile device, on campus or anywhere in the world you have Internet access.

 Lync is available for Windows and Mac computers, but is not available for Linux operating system.

 On this website under "Using Lync," you’ll find comprehensive instructional resources, including brief how-to videos, online and downloadable step-by-step instructions, and a series of downloadable quick start guides.
 We encourage you to use these resources when you are ready to start using Lync.
 If you or your department would like additional instructor-led training, you can register for Lync Basic Training at workshops.ku.edu by searching on the keyword "Lync."